LucaBendasoli/CookieClicker/README.md

 # Cookie Clicker Automation

 This project automates the process of playing the Cookie Clicker game using Selenium WebDriver.
+Even though it's simple, I used this opportunity to re-build my first automation project but this time using object-oriented programming, abstracting Selenium functions into classes.

 ## Project Structure